FireIsGood/limbus-image/README.md

 inputs (sinner images in sub-directories), and outputs (sinner images but in a flat directory).

-The images are stored in a specific directory structure as follows:
+The images are stored in a specific directory structure relative to the TOML file as follows:

 ```text
 /